thomasdarimont/keycloak-project-example/readme.md

 This image is meant to be the project base image fulfilling the projects requirements in contrast to the general keycloak image.

 ## Use-Cases
-These requirements work in different contextes, roles and use-cases:
+These requirements work in different contexts, roles and use-cases:

 a) **Developer** for keycloak themes, extensions and image

 1) build and integration-test with test-containers (uses standard keycloak image)
-2) run external keycloak with hotdeploy (theme, extension, ...), run integrationtest, e2e testing
+2) run external keycloak with hot-deploy (theme, extension, ...), run integrationtest, e2e testing

 a) **Developer** publishing an image: